 These requirements come from conventions (and positive experience) of names and namespaces in the clojure language and the datomic database.

 Since clojure is “just another programming language”, Freon should be able to accommodate this.

+Not quite: Freon is not meant to be used for programming languages, but for domain specific languages, whose users are not developers..

-Notation of cascaded references
+Notation of cascaded references aka qualified names?

 In java the character separating the parts of as FQN is the "."